nionio6915/Euclid_Probe/stls/readme.md

 ![Probe docked in Frame mounted fixed dock](/images/Probe_Docked.png)

 Movable Bed Dock
 Uses long style, double taper heatserts for assembly.
 Mounts to the end of a 2020 bed support rail and is adjustable for height.
-Allows for interchangble beds to fit under the mount.
+Allows for interchangeble beds to fit under the mount.
+Requires to change the Z probe offset constant by the bed thickness on the fly. ( G31 Z-(bed thickness) )
 ![iso](/images/2020Rail_Mount.png)

-Dock stub for grafting into your printer design
+Dock stub for grafting into your own printer design
 the business end you need.
 ![iso](/images/Grafting_Stub.png)